Seagate/cortx-k8s/k8_cortx_cloud/README.txt

 ###############################################
 # GlusterFS requirements                      #
 ###############################################
-1. Create directories for GlusterFS if they don't exist on each worker node that is used to deploy GlusterFS:
+1. Create directories for GlusterFS if they don't exist on each worker node, and untained master node that allows scheduling, that are used to deploy GlusterFS:

 mkdir -p /mnt/fs-local-volume/etc/gluster
 mkdir -p /mnt/fs-local-volume/var/log/glusterfs